jpschewe/fll-sw/scoring/docs/performance-entry-instructions.md

 ## Sorting score sheets

 It is nice to sort the score sheets by team number as this helps when needing to find one later when there is an issue.
-It’s also much nicer for those in the back room stuffing envelopes as they can easily put the right sheets in the right envelopes.
+It's also much nicer for those in the back room stuffing envelopes as they can easily put the right sheets in the right envelopes.